intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

        inputs.length < 2 ? inputs[0] : inputs[0] + inputs[1];
  ```

-The following is an instance of generating computation using the
+Then we pass this reduction operation during an instantiation of
-`ReductionTree`, producing a binary tree with 79 13-bit inputs and a
+`ReductionTree`, producing a binary tree with 79 13-bit inputs and a tree of
-tree of adders (inserted via the `addReduce` method, along with adding
+adders (inserted at each node by the `addReduce` method), along with adding
-pipelining at every other level of the tree.
+pipelining at every other level of the tree, starting from the leaves.

  ```dart
  main () {